What Is the Ketogenic Diet? Plan Tips, Benefits, Risks & More

 These include people managing diabetes and taking insulin or other medications to reduce blood sugars.
 Because if not cautious, severe hypoglycemia and even death are at risk.
 Other contraindications include those with liver failure, pancreatitis, and disorders of fat metabolism, just to name a few.

 All-in-all, a keto diet does can be beneficial for some people.
 However, the keto risks should also be considered.

-Besides, the keto diet is also vastly different from the Dietary Guidelines for Americans recommendations.
-The DGAs are created using the latest research that examines the relationships chronic disease risks and eating patterns.
+For one, the keto diet is also vastly different from the Dietary Guidelines for Americans (DGAs) recommendations.
+The DGAs are created using the latest research that examines the relationships between chronic disease risks and eating patterns.
 The components of the recommended eating pattern can have interactive and potentially cumulative effects on health.

-Specifically, the DGAs encourages consuming a healthy eating pattern that accounts for all foods and beverages within an appropriate calorie level.
+Specifically, the DGAs encourage consuming a healthy eating pattern that accounts for all foods and beverages within an appropriate calorie level.
 According to the DGAs, a healthy eating pattern includes:

 • Fruits, especially whole fruits